input-output-hk/cardano-sl/docs/exceptions.md

 * `MaybeT`, `ExceptT e`
 * `CatchT`

 Avoid using `Text` with the error message in place of `e` -- create a proper ADT.
 In case creating a proper ADT feels too cumbersome, use `CatchT`, which is equivalent to `ExceptT SomeException`.
+Note, however, that using `SomeException` in pure code is not the best practice, because the set of all possible exceptions is statically known.
+Use it only if you are lazy to define yet another ADT.

 Be careful not to use `MaybeT`, `ExceptT`, and `CatchT` in potentially impure code.
 When in doubt whether the code is potentially impure, use `MonadThrow`.
 (The reason we don't want `ExceptT` and co. in potentially impure code is that they add additional exception mechanisms to the one that `IO` has, and `catch`/`bracket` don't account for this).

-### Impure code, regular errors
+### [Potentially] Impure code, regular errors

 Do *not*:

 * use `error` or `impureThrow`
 * use `ExceptT`, `MaybeT`, or `CatchT`
-* use `Maybe` or `Either`
 * use `MonadError`
 * use `throwIO`
+* return `m (Either e a)` if `e` has `Exception` instance

 Do:

 * create a custom exception type
 * use `throwM` (`MonadThrow`)

+If you want to return `m (Either e a)` from a function, it's recommended to define `instance TypeError "NOT AN EXC" => Exception e` for your type `e`.
+If the meaning of `e` type is not related to exceptional situations at all, it's not needed to define such instance.
+But for example if `e` denotes a `ParseError`, please do define it.

 We disallow the use of `throwIO` only because it is redundant in the presence of `throwM` and requires a stronger constraint (`MonadIO` rather than